 Postmasters Servs., Inc. v.
 Travelers Cas. & Sur.
 Co. of Am., No. 13-cv-5039 (C.D.
 Cal.
 July 17, 2014) , affirmed by 9th Circuit (2016)

 Computer Crime insuring agreement did not provide coverage for an automated transfer of funds from the insured to a third party pursuant to authorization from the insured.
 Court interpreted the phrase “fraudulently cause a transfer” to require “an unauthorized transfer of funds.”

 Am.
 Tooling Ctr., Inc. v.
 Travelers Cas. & Sur.
 Co. of Am., 2017 WL 3263356 (E.D.
 Mich.
 Aug.
 1, 2017)

 The Court held that a vendor impersonation fraud loss did not fall within the terms of a crime policy’s computer fraud coverage; there was no direct causal link between the receipt of fraudulent emails by an insured requesting payment to the fraudster’s bank account, and the insured’s authorized a transfer of funds to that bank account.
 On appeal to 6th Circuit

 Apache Corp. v.
 Great American Insurance Co.
 662 F. App’x 252 (5th Cir.
 2016)

-Caller claiming to be a vendor contacts an account payable employeerequesting change for future payments, caller sends email with letter on“official letterhead” pursuant to employee’s request; insured “verifies”and remits $2.4 million; Court found that loss did not result directly from the computer fraud because the email was part of the scheme but incidental to the occurrence of the authorized transfer or money
+Caller claiming to be a vendor contacts an account payable employee requesting change for future payments, caller sends an email with a letter on“official letterhead” pursuant to employee’s request; insured “verifies” and remits $2.4 million; Court found that loss did not result directly from the computer fraud because the email was part of the scheme but incidental to the occurrence of the authorized transfer or money